 Note that the same product can deliver different benefits and values for different customer segments.
 The marketing strategy always revolves around the customer, not the product, or competitors.
 That’s why you need to create a marketing strategy for all target customer segments separately.

 When you have created a unique marketing strategy, it is easy to carve out a winning customer value proposition, which encapsulates the most relevant benefits that you promise to deliver to a customer in return for their payment, or other value-transfer, and how it adds more value than the competing offerings.

-Creating a Unique Marketing Strategy for Technology Products
+Creating a Unique Technology Product Marketing Strategy